 Seeing the picturesque scenery from the vantage point of a hot air balloon is truly an unforgettable experience.
 Make sure to get a reservation for the ride a day before from your hotel or online from websites like voyagerballoons.com or cappadociaballoonbookings.com.

-Grab a meal in your hotel or around, then head to the Göreme Open Air Musuem.
-This is a UNESCO World Heritage site, featuring rock-cut churches dating right from the 10th to 12th century.
+Grab a meal in your hotel or around, then head to the Göreme Open Air Museum.
+This is a UNESCO World Heritage site featuring rock-cut churches dating right from the 10th to 12th century.

 After this, you can choose to explore Cappadocia further by visiting other attractions like Derinkuyu Underground City, Soganli Valley, Avanos River and Town, or Uchisar Castle.
 A more relaxing option would be to head back to Göreme and visit a hammam.

 Pack and relax for the rest of the day.
 Prepare yourself for an overnight journey to Selçuk, İzmir.